 2000 | Fairmount Residence and Cabana | Hillsborough, NC

-This 4,500 square foot, two bedroom country home is set in the Piedmont region of central North Carolina.
-The home’s owner, an avid connoisseur of fine art, requested a simple structure that would offer a fitting setting for his extensive art collection, a comfortable entertaining environment, and a quiet, country retreat.
+This 4,500-square-foot, two-bedroom country home is set in the Piedmont region of central North Carolina.
+The home’s owner, an avid fine art collector, requested a simple structure that would offer an appropriate setting for his extensive art collection, a comfortable entertaining environment, and a quiet, country retreat.
 The home includes a separate guest quarters, a salt water swimming pool, trellised garden and storage shed.

-Designed as a crisply rendered reinterpretation of a traditional country homestead, the Fairmount Residence is informed by the example of early 20th century architect, William Wuster.
-Drawing on Wuster’s admonition that a house must be built “up from the cabin and not down from the mansion,” the floor plan is based on a simply proportioned building module that is repeated and then subtly modified to accommodate the home’s various uses.
-The resulting composition has been sensitively sited to take best advantage of its hilltop setting, employing time-honored techniques of passive solar design and natural ventilation to create a comfortable, sustainably responsive residential environment.
-Vistas into the surrounding landscape and the owner’s collection of outdoor sculpture are carefully framed by the both the home’s interior spaces and adjoining exterior gardens.
-In its finely scaled use of familiar vernacular forms and materials, the Residence evokes the compelling heritage of the country home, without yielding to literal historicism.
+Designed as an interpretation of a traditional country homestead, the Fairmount Residence is informed by the example of early 20th century architect, William Wurster.
+Drawing on Wurster’s admonition that a house must be built “up from the cabin and not down from the mansion,” the floor plan is based on a simply proportioned building module that is repeated and then subtly modified to accommodate the home’s various uses.
+The resulting composition has been sensitively sited to take best advantage of its hilltop setting, employing time-honored techniques of passive solar design and natural ventilation to create a comfortable, responsive environment.
+Views of the surrounding landscape and the owner’s collection of outdoor sculpture are intentionally framed by the both the home’s interior spaces and adjoining exterior gardens.
+By applying familiar vernacular forms and materials with intention, the Residence evokes the compelling heritage of the country home, without yielding to literal historicism.